VC-MIPI-modules/vc_mipi_raspi/Readme.md

 | Cam1     | /dev/video8 | /dev/v4l-subdev5 |

-# Building debian package
+# Building the Debian package

-Running dpkg-buildpackage by script creates debian package
+Running dpkg-buildpackage by script creates a Debian package

-If different linux headers are used, the path can be specified by environmental variable ```KERNEL_HEADERS``` I.e. if the linux kernel is built from sources, the path is set by ```KERNEL_HEADERS=/path/to/linux-gitrepo```
+If different Linux headers are used, the path can be specified by the environmental variable ```KERNEL_HEADERS``` I.e. if the Linux kernel is built from sources, the path is set by ```KERNEL_HEADERS=/path/to/linux-gitrepo```

 ## Requirements